WWE Announces David Arquette Is Returning To In-Ring Action And Twitter Goes Nuts

-The WWE recently tweeted that actor, producer, director, writer, fashion designer, and former WCW world heavyweight champion David Arquette will be returning to the squared circle.
+The WWE recently tweeted that David Arquette, the actor, producer, director, writer, fashion designer, and former WCW world heavyweight champion, would be returning to the squared circle.
 The WWE was reporting on the news that David Arquette recently shared on The Wendy Williams Show.
 As seen in the video below, the Scream actor was more than excited to be a guest of Wendy Williams, and even more pumped to make a special announcement.

 After Williams complimented David Arquette, telling the multi-talented artist that he looks good, he said he just started working out because he has a really big announcement, and then he stated that he will be returning to professional wrestling.
 A wrestling promotional photo was shown of David “Magic Man” Arquette, which you can see in the video below, and the wrestler said he was playing with that name as a new gimmick.

-He then explained that he was doing a promotional in WCW in 2000 for his film Ready to Rumble, and he ended up becoming the champion.
-He remarked that ever since then he has been trolled on the internet and said he wants to bring respect back to his name.
+He then explained that he was doing a promotional spot in WCW in 2000 for his film, Ready to Rumble, and he ended up becoming the champion.
+He remarked that ever since then, he has been trolled on the internet and said he wants to bring respect back to his name.
 He then explained to the audience that many fans blamed him for being partly responsible for the downfall of WCW, and he remarked that maybe he did have something to do with it.

 But many pundits and industry professionals have stated, including many individuals who worked for WCW at the time, that’s simply not true.
-In 2000, Vince Russo was the primary writer for the defunct promotion, and ratings were dropping consistently throughout that era; views started to decline in 1999 after Vince arrived, and ratings plummeted the following year (the same year the company folded).
+According to Bleacher Report, in 2000, Vince Russo was the primary writer for the defunct promotion, and ratings were dropping consistently throughout that era; viewers started to decline in 1999 after Vince arrived, and ratings plummeted the following year, the same year the company folded.

 Russo scripted the WCW World Heavyweight Championship to change hands an unprecedented 25 times in 2000, including putting the belt on himself.
 This hot-potato booking lessened the importance of the coveted title, the same championship that was once held by Ric Flair, Dusty Rhodes, Randy Savage, Goldberg, and Sting.